 2.00 RESOURCE IMPLICATIONS 2.01 The new revised policy has no detrimental impact on operations or costs.
-2.02 Capital Budgets for Planned Maintenance - £600k Revenue Allocation - £225k Additional Welsh Government Funding support in 2018 - £1.427m 2.03 The process will ensure that available funding is targeted at those assets with the greatest economic and environmental benefit.
+2.02 Capital Budgets for Planned Maintenance - £600k Additional Welsh Government Funding support in 2018 - £1.427m 2.03 The process will ensure that available funding within the Streetscene and Transportation Portfolio is targeted at those assets with the greatest need in order to provide the most economic and environmental benefit.

 3.00 IMPACT ASSESSMENT AND RISK MANAGEMENT 3.01 The service operates on a fixed budget each year.
-3.02 The highways maintenance service has undertaken risk assessments on the procedures involving highway inspection which are outlined within the HAMP.
+3.02 The highways maintenance service has undertaken various risk assessments on the procedures involving highway inspection which are outlined within the policy.

 3.03 Safety defects identified during Highway Safety Inspections should be repaired within the specified timelines.
-Failure to comply with this could result in the Council being liable to claims from road users.
-The annual programme of preventative maintenance (resurfacing, surface dressing and patching) should reduce the occurrence of safety defects on the network.
+Failure to comply with this will result in the Council being liable to claims from road users.
+The annual programme of preventative maintenance (resurfacing, surface dressing and patching) should reduce the occurrence of safety defects on the network. ·

 4.00 CONSULTATIONS REQUIRED / CARRIED OUT

-4.01 With Cabinet Member
+4.01 With Cabinet Member.

-4.02 Neighbouring authorities, including County Surveyors Society Wales (CSSW)
+4.02 Colleagues and neighbouring authorities, including County Surveyors Society Wales (CSSW).